coderasha/Rust-Programming-Practice/README.md

 Creating a Thread
 The thread::spawn function is used to create a new thread.
 The spawn function takes a closure as parameter.
 The closure defines code that should be executed by the thread.
 The following example prints some text from a main thread and other text from a new thread.

+   The memory for a program can be allocated in the following −

+Stack
+Heap
+Stack
+A stack follows a last in first out order.
+Stack stores data values for which the size is known at compile time.
+For example, a variable of fixed size i32 is a candidate for stack allocation.
+Its size is known at compile time.
+All scalar types can be stored in stack as the size is fixed.

+Consider an example of a string, which is assigned a value at runtime.
+The exact size of such a string cannot be determined at compile time.
+So it is not a candidate for stack allocation but for heap allocation.

+Heap
+The heap memory stores data values the size of which is unknown at compile time.
+It is used to store dynamic data.
+Simply put, a heap memory is allocated to data values that may change throughout the life cycle of the program.
+The heap is an area in the memory which is less organized when compared to stack.